 The department has access to laptops and iPads, allowing students greater research opportunities, as well as providing more opportunities to become involved with technical theatre.
-Practical work is filmed on digital camcorders and worked stored on portable hard-drives.
+Practical work is filmed on digital camcorders and worked stored on portable hard-drives and Google Classroom.

 Within lessons, and at lunch-times and after-school, support is available for all GCSE, and A level students – this can include small group or individual support, developing both written and practical work.

 A level students experience workshops led by practitioners, to improve their examination performances.